GuidodiPasquo/AeroVECTOR/README.md

 The program will open in *the file tab*.
 ![](/Images/Readme/Screenshot_1.png)

 One can create a new file or open an existing one.
-Once a file is open, a copy can be created with the *Save as* button.
+Once a file is open, a copy can be created with the *Save As* button.

 ### Setting up the Rocket
 ![](/Images/Readme/Screenshot_2.png)